Table of contents

 When/how do I get the money?

-After you inform the company of your decision, they will take care of the rest.
+After you inform the loan provider of your decision, they will take care of the rest.
 After a short wait, they'll show up on your doorstep to drop off the money.
 This is the final step of the transaction until it's time to start making payments.

 When/how do I repay the loan?